leung018/river-crossing-puzzle-analysis/README.md

 To ensure the quality of the codebase, all modules are thoroughly covered by unit tests.

-## Future Directions
+## Modularity and Future Directions

+The project is designed with a separation of concerns between the solution finding module and the rules module.
+This modular structure allows for easier maintenance and future enhancements.
+Specifically, it enables the possibility of allowing users to customize the rules and characters in future iterations without significant modifications to the core solution finding algorithm.

-In future iterations, the project plans to allow users to customize the rules and characters involved in the puzzle.
-This enhancement will enable users to find solutions for their specific scenarios.
+In future iterations, the project plans to incorporate user customization for the rules and characters involved in the puzzle.
+This enhancement will provide users with greater flexibility to solve river crossing puzzles according to their specific scenarios and constraints.